sslab-gatech/Rudra-Artifacts/README.md

 #### RUDRA-COMPILE-RESULT, RUDRA-REPORTS-PRECISION

 1. Unpack `rudra-runner-home-cache.tar.gz` and set `$RUDRA_RUNNER_HOME` environment variable to the unpacked directory.
-1. (Optional) Use `docker-rudra-runner` to run the experiment.
+1. (Optional) Use `docker-rudra-runner` command to run the experiment.
 Otherwise, you can use `campaign/20210816_225417` that includes all logs and reports for convenience.
+    * Note: It is recommended to run `docker-rudra-runner` in terminal multiplexers like `tmux` or `screen`.
 1. Change into `rudra-poc/paper` directory.
 1. Run `./log_analyzer.py` to list the experiments.
 Then, run `./log_analyzer.py <experiment_id>` to analyze the log.
     * Example: `./log_analyzer.py 20210816_225417`